Tai O: History

 During and after the Chinese Civil War, Tai O became a primary entrypoint for illegal immigration for those escaping from the People's Republic of China.
 Some of these immigrants, mostly Cantonese, stayed in Tai O, and Tai O attracted people from other Hong Kong ethnic groups, including Hoklo (Hokkien) and Hakka.

 Tai O has a history of salt production.
 In 1940, it was recorded that the Tai O salt marshes were covering 70 acre and that the production has amounted to 25,000 piculs (1,512 metric tons) in 1938.

 Currently the fishing lifestyle is dying out.
 While many residents continue to fish, it barely provides a subsistence income.
 There is a public school on the island and most young people move away when they come of age.
 In 2000, a large fire broke out destroying many residences.
-The village is now mostly squatters huts and dilapidated stilt houses.